NathanMilburn/NBM-Homework-04-Code-Quiz/README.md

 Though the videos were helpful, I didn't want to restrict myself to using one format and instead used elements and concepts from about four different tutorials to build a structure that I was content with.
 In addition to this, none of the videos featured a timer element that ticked down with each second.
 So I needed to do more research into building a countdown timer that worked with the game while also decrementing the time remaining with each incorrect guess.

 One of the biggest hurdles for me was getting the timer to work when the game starts.
-When I got the timer function to begin counting down, I noticed that the timer would begin when the page loaded.
+When I got the timer function to begin counting down, I noticed that the timer would begin when the home page loaded.
 After some troubleshooting I was able to make the timer work when the "Test Your Knowledge" *Start Game* button was pressed.
 This was the first key that made me want to switch to using multiple pages for the home page, quiz page, score input page, and leaderboards page.
 When the timer started with the full "game-home-page" class being displayed, the page began to look cluttered and I had yet to implement the questionaire itself.

+As a duct-tape solution to this problem, I adjusted the countDown function to begin as soon as the quiz page was loaded.

 Next, I noticed that the game would only move to the score input screen when there were no more questions left to answer and not when the timer hit zero.